kbase/sample_service_validator_config/scripts/export/README.md

 # Sample Specifications Distribution

-This directory contains the distributable files for sample specifications.
+This directory contains the distributable files for sample specifications used for validation, description, and presentation.

 ## Contents